TouhouOML/TouhouOML/docs/thbwiki.md

 #### Splitting Every Line

-One can further improve this MediaWiki templates, so that we can process the content of each mapping table, one line at a time.
-To make it check to check whether the splitting is correct, we wrap each line with `<item></item>`.
+One can further improve this MediaWiki template, so that we can process the content of each mapping table, one line at a time.
+To make it easy to check whether the splitting is correct, we wrap each line with `<item></item>`.
 The improved program is as follows: